 Our Gynecology Program is championed by Dr. Carrie Giordano, Chair, OB-GYN Department at the Resurrection Medical Center, Chicago.
 She offers patients and the Bolivian medical community expertise in minimally invasive laparoscopic surgery and other techniques.
 Dr. Giordano has served on five mission trips since 2009.

 Dr. Gay Garrett

-Dr. Gay Garrett, a General Surgeon in Washington, D.C., has served on five mission trips with Solidarity Bridge since 2010 and is featured in the short film, Heal and Be Healed.
+Dr. Gay Garrett, a general surgeon in Washington, D.C., has served annually on Solidarity Bridge mission trips since 2010.
+The recipient of our 2018 Solidarity Award, she is featured in the short film, Heal and Be Healed.
 “Mission trips are about empowerment.
 We’re training Bolivian medical teams to carry on this work after we leave,” explains Dr. Garrett.
 “When we train one person we’re healing many."

 Fr.
 Bob Oldershaw

 Fr.
 Bob is Pastor Emeritus of St. Nicholas Parish in Evanston and SB Board Member.
 In addition to serving on numerous mission trips since 2007, Fr.
 Bob tirelessly raises support and awareness for Solidarity Bridge through visits to parishes in the Chicagoland area.
 Learn more about Fr.Bob and his reflections on his latest mission to Cochabamba.